Towards Generalizable Neural Solvers for Vehicle Routing Problems via Ensemble with Transferrable Local Policy: Background

 \subsection{Vehicle Routing Problems}

-The VRP~\cite{dantzig1959truck} is a well-known NP-hard combinatorial optimization problem with wide applications.
+VRPs~\cite{dantzig1959truck} are well-known NP-hard combinatorial optimization problems with wide applications~\cite{logistics}.
 In this paper, we consider two typical VRPs, i.e., Euclidean TSP and CVRP.
 Given a CVRP instance $I$ as shown in Figure~\ref{vrp}(a), it contains a depot node $n_0$ and $N$ customer nodes $\{n_1,n_2,\ldots,n_N\}$ to serve by multiple identical vehicles, where each node $n_i$ has static Euclidean coordinate $(x_{n_i}, y_{n_i})$ and demand $d_i$, and the vehicles have identical capacity $Q$.
-The vehicles start from the depot node, visit all the customer nodes and fulfill their demands.
+The vehicles start from the depot node, visit all the customer nodes, and fulfill their demands.
 Every customer node must be visited exactly once.
-If a vehicle runs out of capacity, it has to return to the depot node and reload itself.
+If a vehicle runs out of capacity, it has to return to the depot node.
 The objective of CVRP is to minimize the total travelling distance (Euclidean distance) of the vehicles, i.e.,

 without violating the constraints of no repetitive visiting and limited capacity.
-As shown in Figure~\ref{vrp}(b), a solution of CVRP can be naturally represented by a sequence $\bm{\tau}=\{\tau_0,\tau_1,\ldots\}$ (where $\tau_i\in \{n_0,n_1,\ldots,n_N\}$), which indicates the visiting order of nodes.
+As shown in Figure~\ref{vrp}(b), an example solution of CVRP can be naturally represented by a sequence $\bm{\tau}=\{\tau_0,\tau_1,\ldots\}$ (where $\tau_i\in \{n_0,n_1,\ldots,n_N\}$), which indicates the visiting order of nodes.
 The Euclidean TSP can be regarded as a simplified version of CVRP that only has one route and no capacity constraint.